mit-submit/submit-users-guide/source/running.rst

 Since condor jobs are running on external computing resouces, your storage area (/home,/work,/data/submit) is not accessable on the worknodes.
 You either need to transfer the files through condor script, or use xrootd to transfer the files.

-The xrootd transfers is enabled for gluster (/data/submit) storage, how to use it, see `details ye==test <https://submit.mit.edu/submit-users-guide/storage.html>`_ in "storage" section.
+The xrootd transfers is enabled for gluster (/data/submit) storage, how to use it, see `details <https://submit.mit.edu/submit-users-guide/storage.html>`_ in "storage" section.

 Glidein submission for T2/T3.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~